 For this programme we require:

-IELTS 7.0 (including 7.0 in the written test)
+IELTS 7.0 with a 7.0 in writing.

 If you need assistance with your English language, we offer a range of courses that can help prepare you for postgraduate-level study.

 How to apply

 You apply directly to Goldsmiths using our online application system.